 "Cogsworth you fool.
 That is no lady!
 She's nothing but an old woman."
 His voice boomed and a chill came down the woman's spine.
 If the potion was to show his true nature she didn't want to be around to see it.

 "I beg your pardon sir.
 I may not be pretty nor young but I am still a lady.
 If I may ask, I am in need of assistance.
 I've run out of food and water and still have a long way to go."

-The young man shakes his head and struggles to walk decently.
-Afar he was standard looking but up close he was indeed very handsome.
+The young man shook his head and struggled to walk decently.
+From afar he was standard looking but up close he was indeed very handsome.
 He had long hazel hair that turned golden in the light.
 His eyes were as blue as the sky but green as the leaves of the forest when seen from profile.
 His jaw was strong but his features gentle.

 "That's all you poor folks are good for.
 Always asking for help."

 She nervously approached him.
 "I'm sorry to have bothered you sir."
 She reached for his hand and placed the vial in it.
 "I pray for thee."
 She turned away from the men and walked on, hoping to never see them again.

 He opened his fist to see what the woman gave him.
 The once red liquid was now a deep wine color.

 "What do you think it is sir?"

 He pulled off the cork and smelled the liquid.
 His eyes flashed amber and quickly turned back to its natural color.

 "No such thing as drinking too much!"
 He happily drank every drop of what he thought was spirit.
 The potion had been bewitched the moment the spell was said by the old woman.